 Join a Museum guide on a virtual tour of exhibits and architecture.
 Or download our mobile app to check out the entire Museum, gallery by gallery.
 Discover our many special online experiences.

-You can now take two different virtual tours to explore Museum exhibits and architecture.
+You can now take three different virtual tours to explore Museum exhibits and architecture.

 A view from the top

 In this 10-minute video, follow a Museum guide up glowing alabaster ramps to the 7th-floor Inspiring Change gallery.
 You'll see a tree that has been covered in crocheted squares of yarn by African and Canadian grandmothers, music-listening stations and a "Join the Conversation" station where visitors leave their own inspiring messages.
 Then, travel up the glass elevator to the Israel Asper Tower of Hope observation platform for panoramic views of Winnipeg.

 Video: Virtual Museum Tour: A view from the top

 In this 20-minute video, you follow a Museum guide through two galleries on the Museum’s second level – Indigenous Perspectives and Canadian Journeys.
 You’ll see the 360-degree “basket” theatre adorned with 13 spirit panels inspired by the visions of Indigenous youth, an 800-year-old moccasin print and the glowing alabaster rampways.
 You’ll also join the guide on the “Lights of Inclusion” floor projection, then hear about Canadian human rights defender Viola Desmond at the exhibit devoted to her story.

 Video: Virtual Museum Tour: Stay Home, Stay Safe